Retiring in Portugal: The Definitive Guide

 If the police stop you, they can ask to see any of the above items.
-You will be fined if one or more of the above items is missing.
+You’ll be fined if one or more of the above items is missing.

-Finally, you may also choose to rent a car, which can cost around €30 a day.
+Finally, you may also choose to rent a car, which costs around €30 a day.
 Keep in mind that highway tolls in Portugal are not cheap.
 For example, driving between Porto and Lisbon costs about €30.

-Public healthcare in Portugal only covers foreigners if they have a permanent residence.
+Public health care in Portugal only covers foreigners if they have permanent residence.
 This means that until you get your permanent residence, you’ll need private health care.

 Additionally, public healthcare is free for those over 65 or under 18.
 So if you’re going to retire in Portugal, you’ll probably be covered by their public health insurance, which is a plus.
 However, if you don’t qualify for public healthcare, you need private healthcare.

-Luckily, private insurance in Portugal is fairly cheap.
+Fortunately, private insurance in Portugal is fairly cheap.
 A basic insurance package can cost between €19-45 per month, while a more comprehensive insurance package can cost about €75-95 a month.
-It’s important to note here that it’s easier to find English speaking staff in private health institutions than in public ones.
+It’s important to note here that it’s easier to find English-speaking staff in private health institutions than in public ones.
 Keep in mind that it’s sometimes possible to extend your insurance in your home country to cover you in Portugal.